 The aesthetic value of tooth-colored fillings is their most obvious advantage.
 Not only do they blend in with the enamel around them, but they will also never stain the teeth like amalgam fillings sometimes do.
 However, these remarkable little restorations are good for much more than keeping your smile’s beauty intact.
 Their other benefits include:

 In most cases, placing a tooth-colored filling is a short and simple process.
-Depending on how deep the cavity is, your dentist in Midtown may not even have to numb you.
+Depending on how deep the cavity is, your dentist in New York City may not even have to numb you.
 The process begins when we prepare the tooth by removing any areas of decay.
 Then, we insert the filling material and use a special light to cure it, helping it reach its maximum hardness within seconds.
 Finally, we shape the filling so it does not interfere with your bite.
 You’ll be able to eat and drink immediately after your procedure, but your tooth may be extra sensitive for a few days.
 Thus, you may want to temporarily avoid hot, cold, and sticky foods.